 May birthdays fall right in the heart of spring, and the emerald is the perfect gem to symbolize and celebrate this month.
 Prized for its brilliant and beautiful green color, the emerald is often favored by the rich and famous to wear as statement pieces for big events.
 But this beautiful gem is just at home in an unassuming pendant as it is in an ornate tiara.

-June is one of only two months that has three birthstones associated with it, giving the lucky people born in June a choice of gemstones between pearl, alexandrite and moonstone.
+June is one of only three months that has three birthstones associated with it, giving the lucky people born in June a choice of gemstones between pearl, alexandrite and moonstone.
 June’s birthstones range from creamy-colored opalescent pearl and moonstone to the rare color-changing alexandrite—one of the most valuable gems on earth.
 With this spectrum of price points and color options, people with June birthdays can choose a beautiful gemstone to fit any mood or budget.

 July – Ruby